upperlinecode/intro-to-swift/day-1/day-one-outline.md

 - Game Summary: Write a program that displays information about a players game summary (total playing time, high scores)
 - Playlist App: hard-code a top ten list of songs and format it so that it looks cool.
 Use a different variable for each song.
-        -second level iteration: use array for songs, dictionary for songs and artists -third level iteration: include logic in the code for... something
+        -second level iteration: use array for songs, dictionary for songs and artists

 -Bio App: Make a bio about your partner.
 Begins with a skeleton app, students need to fill in constants, variables, and arrays.
 Have a place in the file structure to use a picture?

--Calculator App: